Welcome to The Gentleman Stationer 2025 Holiday Gift Guide!

-The Gentleman Stationer Holiday Gift Guide has been a holiday tradition since 2017, though it definitely has evolved over the years as we’ve opened our own small curated stationery store (and brick-and-mortar shop!) that allows us to put the products we love directly into your hands.
+The Gentleman Stationer Holiday Gift Guide has been a holiday tradition since 2017, though it definitely has evolved over the years as we’ve opened our own small curated stationery store (including our recently expanded brick-and-mortar shop!) that allows us to put the products we love directly into your hands.
 My goal here, as always, is to pull together a selection of gift ideas appropriate not just for the seasoned stationery enthusiast, but also suitable for anyone who appreciate fine writing instruments, desk, and reading accessories and uses them primarily as practical tools for their everyday life.
 In my experience most people love to receive stationery as gifts, and this guide proposes different options across a variety of price points.
-For those who would prefer to gift store credit, this year we are offering a digital gift card option as well, which will generate a code that can be used in the shop.
+For those who would prefer to gift store credit, we offer a digital gift card option as well, which will generate a code that can be used in both the online shop and in-person.

 During the holiday season - which gets busier every year - allow plenty of time for your order to arrive.
 While we typically ship orders within two business days, delivery times are unpredictable across carriers, and I’d advise ordering ten days ahead of your “deadline” to be safe.
 If you are ordering internationally, please review our shipping policies that address issues such as customs and VAT thresholds.
 International packages can take anywhere from 2-6 weeks to arrive when shipped between November and January.